alaTest Sites

 1569 reviews

 alaTest has collected and analyzed 1569 reviews of Sony Reader Touch Edition PRS-650.
 The average rating for this product is 4.1/5, compared to an average rating of 4.3/5 for other products in the same category for all reviews.
-People really like the design and size.
-The screen and portability also get good feedback.
-Opinions about the performance and battery are different.
-Many are negative about the reliability and price.
+Reviewers really like the design and size.
+The screen and portability also get good reviews, but many are critical about the reliability and price.
+There are some mixed reviews about the performance and battery.

 usability, portability, screen, size, design